-The Ottawa County Ohio Genealogical Society was organized on November 11, 1969, and has just celebrated its 50th anniversary.
+The Ottawa County Ohio Genealogical Society was organized on November 11, 1969, and has been active for over 50 years.
 Our chapter is a member of the Ohio Genealogical Society.

 The goal of the society is to promote the history of Ottawa County and its people.
 We accomplish this by assisting our members and others interested in genealogy in tracing their ancestors with emphasis to Ottawa County.